gmzln/CompanyApp/README.md

-This Project is was my first attempt to build a whole website of 6 Pages in pure HTML/CSS and JavaScript Code.
-It is a calculation app for companies.
-The Design is not mine.
+This Project was my first attempt to build a whole website of 6 Pages in pure HTML/CSS and JavaScript Code.
+It is a calculation App for companies to have an overview about their projects, customers and employees.
+I coded two attempts to build a PoP-Up Window in Vanilla Java Script.
+The Design of the App is not mine.